ajkr195/ContentPlusPlus/README.md

   - Be efficient.
   - Be Cloud-deployable.
   - Be able to do more than just storing the content.
-  - Seamlessly and aasily move the content from one location/system to another (Not limited to - FileStorage, Database, FileNet, ALfresco, AWS, Azure, MongoDB etc)
+  - Seamlessly and aasily move the content from one location/system to another (Not limited to - FileStorage, Database, FileNet, Alfresco, AWS, Azure, MongoDB etc)

 # ContentPlusPlus
 A simplified and universal content management system.